dipetkov/eems/pipeline/README.md

  - a python command line interface (pipeline_cli.py)

+The main input files are:
+ - loc:
+    a file that assigns each population a physical location
+ - sample:
+    assign each individual a population
+ - bed:
+    a bed/bim/fam file combination that contains data for all individuals
+ - polygon:
+    a boundary polygon for the area to analyze.
+Only individuals inside the polygon are considered for the analysis.

 ###Running notebook:
 simply copy the notebook (to keep the original), and adjust the parameters in the second input cell.